wuooo339/MoEM/README.md

 # MoE-Infinity

-MoE-Infinity is a cost-effective, fast, and easy-to-use library for Mixture-of-Experts (MoE) inference and serving.
+MoE-Infinity is a cost-effective, fast, and easy-to-use library for Mixture-of-Experts (MoE) inference.

 MoE-Infinity is cost-effective yet fast: